carla-simulator/carla/Docs/core_map.md

 ---
 ## CARLA maps

-There are seven towns in the CARLA ecosystem and each of those towns have two kinds of map, non-layered and layered.
+There are eight towns in the CARLA ecosystem and each of those towns have two kinds of map, non-layered and layered.
 [Layers][layer_api] refer to the grouped objects within a map and consist of the following:

 - NONE
 - Buildings